Testing an application

 Follow the instructions in the testing section of the application’s documentation to make sure that the application runs as expected.

 Information about the current state of the application is usually provided through the LEDs or through UART, or through both.
 See the user interface section of the application’s documentation for description of the LED states or available UART commands.

 The nRF Connect for Visual Studio Code extension is a complete IDE for developing applications for nRF91, nRF53 and nRF52 Series devices.
-It includes nRF Terminal, which is an integrated serial port and RTT terminal to connect to your board.
-For detailed instructions, see the nRF Connect for Visual Studio Code documentation site.
+The extension pack includes nRF Terminal, which is an integrated serial port and RTT terminal to connect to your board.
+For detailed instructions, see the nRF Terminal documentation on the nRF Connect for Visual Studio Code documentation site.

 To see the UART output, connect to the development kit with a terminal emulator, for example, PuTTY.